NigelThomas/sqlstream-orctest/README.md

  ./dockerbuild.sh
 ```

-This makes a local image called `streamlab-git-dev` in your local Docker repository.
+This makes a local image called `sqlstream/streamlab-git-dev` in your local Docker repository and then pushes it to Docker.
 This image is based on the 'release' (6.0.1) branch docker image `sqlstream/minimal:release`.
-You should rerun `./dockerbuild.sh` whenever you want to pull the latest version of `sqlstream/minimal`.
+Normally this image will be rebuilt by the SQLstream engineering team re-running `./dockerbuild.sh` whenever the latest version of `sqlstream/minimal:release` is modified.

 Note that __the image does not include the `sqlstream-orctest` project definitions__ - these get added whenever a container is created from the image.
 So you don't need to rebuild this image to pick up changes to `sqlstream-orctest` as long as those changes have been pushed to the original master repo on github.